On the intersection form of fillings: Preliminaries on flexibly fillable manifolds and symplectic cohomology

 We will consider the degeneration of curves solving the Floer equation with one positive cylindrical end asymptotic to a non-constant Hamiltonian orbit of $X_H$.
 Here we require that $H=0$ near the contact hypersurface $Y$.
-Since either the orbit is simple or $J$ depends on the $S^1$ coordinate near non-simple orbits, the topmost curve in the SFT building, i.e.\ the curve in $\widehat{X}$, has the somewhere injectivity property.
-In particular, we can find regular $J$ on $\widehat{X}$ such that all relevant moduli spaces, i.e.\ those with point constraint from $\widehat{X}$ (used in \S \ref{s3}), or with negative cylindrical ends asymptotic to non-constant Hamiltonian orbits of $X_H$, possibly with negative punctures asymptotic to Reeb orbits of $Y$ and multiple cascades levels, are cut out transversely.
+If the orbit is simple and $J$ is independent of $S^1$ or the orbit is multiply covered but $J$ depends on the $S^1$ coordinate near the orbit, the topmost curve in the SFT building, i.e.\ the curve in $\widehat{X}$, has the somewhere injectivity property.
+In particular, we can find regular $J$ on $\widehat{X}$ such that all relevant moduli spaces of the topmost curves, i.e.\ those in \S \ref{s4}.
+Note that we are not claiming the whole SFT building will be cut out transversely, just the top level which enjoys the somewhere injectivity.

 In the figure, we use $\bigcirc$ to indicate the puncture that is asymptotic to a Reeb orbit.
-For the compactification of curves in the topmost SFT level, in addition to the usual SFT building in the symplectization $Y\times \R_+$ stacked from below \cite{bourgeois2003compactness}, we also need to include Hamiltonian-Floer breakings near the cylindrical ends.
+For the compactification of curves in the topmost SFT level, in addition to the usual SFT building in the symplectization $\R_+\times Y$ stacked from below \cite{bourgeois2003compactness}, we also need to include Hamiltonian-Floer breakings near the cylindrical ends.
 If we use autonomous Hamiltonians and cascades, we need to include curves with multiple cascades levels and their degeneration, e.g.\ $l_i=0,\infty$ in the cascades for some horizontal level $i$.
 A generic configuration is described in the top-right of the figure above, but we could also have more cascades levels with the connecting Morse trajectories degenerate to $0$ length or broken Morse trajectories.

 A useful fact from the non-negativity of energy is the following action constraint.
 Let $u$ be a Floer cylinder in $\widehat{X}$ with negative punctures asymptotic to a multiset $\Gamma$ of Reeb orbits (i.e.\ a set of Reeb orbits with possible duplications).
 Assume $\displaystyle\lim_{s\to \infty} u = x$ and $\displaystyle\lim_{s\to -\infty} u = y$, then we have